ecsplendid/DanceMusicSegmentation/README.md

 This is free software.
 Feel free to fork or contribute.
 It would be particularly useful if somebody is interested in creating an implementation of this in a more serious language like C, Java, C# etc.
 I would be happy to collaborate.
 Get in touch.

+I would like to personally thank Dennis Goncharov for providing me with a dataset complete with cues for my research and also Mikael Lindgren from CueNation.
+Both provided me with insight on how they find the optimal track indices.